Keep the Beat, Learn Hands-Only CPR

 The 2020 American Heart Association Guidelines for CPR and Emergency Cardiovascular Care emphasize quick action by bystanders to begin CPR and training for all.

-Explore the new 2020 AHA Guidelines for CPR and ECC.
+Explore the new 2020 AHA Guidelines for CPR and ECC

 CPR Saves Lives

-Amgen
+blue Amgen logo

-Amgen proudly supports the American Heart Association’s EmPOWERED To Serve Initiative.
+Amgen proudly supports the American Heart Association’s Empowered to Serve Initiative.